Sergey Nivens - Fotolia

 - As technology changes have an increasing impact on organisations, 2019 is the year when CIOs must adapt their teams to better manage digital disruption and business innovation.

-In late 2017, Youles he spoke to the board at the OU about why it was essential to stay on vanilla SAP.
-He said he explained how it had taken six months to make a change the OU’s old, heavily customised Siebel CRM.
+In late 2017, Youles spoke to the OU board about why it was essential to stay on vanilla SAP.
+He explained how it had taken six months to make a change the OU’s old, heavily customised Siebel CRM.

 “We have spent last 15 years making our old bespoke Siebel product,” said Youles.
 “Suggesting we go to a new SAP CRM is quite scary.
 This is a product that comes out of the box and remains vanilla, and won’t be customised.
 It is a hard journey.
 I used the Siebel update to illustrate how complex custom systems are.
 The board needed to understand that we had to keep the product as simple as possible.”

 In Youles’ experience, customisation does not make sense.
 “It is not the technology, but the business process that is flawed.
 You don’t want to install a new digital system and keep analogue processes.”